auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 Notice that the `AuthService` class you created in the previous section is being injected into the component through the constructor.
 This allows you to get an instance of the client, as well as react to changes in authentication state.

 The main setup work is being carried out inside `ngOnInit`, where the RxJS `BehaviorSubject` instances are being used.
 Whenever the values of these change, the Navbar component will react to those changes and provide an updated UI.
 Functions are provided to log in and log out the user using `loginWithRedirect` and `logout` directly on the Auth0 client.
-In the login scenario, a URI is provided that indicates where Auth0 should redirect to once authentication is complete.
-For login to work, this URL must be specified as an **Allowed Callback URL** in your [application settings](${manage_url}/#/applications/${account.clientId}/settings).

 Next, configure the UI for the `navbar` component by opening the `src/app/navbar/navbar.component.html` file and replacing its contents with the following: